infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 Order of the components that are displayed on the screen should have a logical traversal order.
 This is very important for people using accessibility services (such as TalkBack) to get a clearer picture of the content and possible actions on the current screen that is navigated through.

-Defining the content of the screen as the described in the [Meaningful sequence guideline](guideline_percievable_android.md#meaningful-sequence-wcag-132---level-a) automatically results in appropriate traversal order when navigating through the screen.
+Defining the content of the screen as described in the [Meaningful sequence guideline](guideline_percievable_android.md#meaningful-sequence-wcag-132---level-a) automatically results in appropriate traversal order when navigating through the screen.

 🚫 **Failure criteria**